mtzfactory/nango/docs/docs/guides/create-an-integration.md

 mkdir myintegration
 ```

-Note that the Integration name in `integrations.yaml` must match the Integration folder name, in order for the Nango server to correctly load this integration.
+Note that the Integration name in `integrations.yaml` must match the Integration folder name, otherwise the Nango server will be unable to load this integration.

+## Next steps
+That's it, you successfully added a new Integration to Nango 🎉

+As a next step, you probably want to [add an action](guides/create-an-action.md) to your Integration so it can interact with the external API.